mtzanida/resume/README.md

-# Personal Resume Website
+# Maria Tzanidaki - Resume Website

-This is a simple HTML/CSS resume website designed to be hosted on GitHub Pages.
+This is a personal resume website showcasing my professional experience, skills, and projects.

 ## Features